 God revealed the depth of divine love for all humanity in the gift of Jesus, his son, to live fully the human experience and to show us the way of God's Kingdom.
 The Sacred Scriptures, in particular the Gospels, reveal God's word of love for all humanity.
-All Christian values can be summed up in Jesus' instruction: "Love one another, as I have loved you."
+All Christian values can be summed up in Jesus' instruction:

+"Love one another, as I have loved you."
 John 13:34

-United by the love of Christ, and inspired by the example of St Mary MacKillop, we value:
+United by the love of Christ,

+and inspired by the example of St Mary Mackillop, and in the Catholic tradition we value: